William O'Neil: Early life and education

 William Joseph O'Neil was born on March 25, 1933, in Oklahoma City.
+His parents divorced the next year and his mother took him to Muskogee, where she clerked at a JC Penneys.
 When he was 14, he moved to Dallas, where he later graduated from Woodrow Wilson High School.
 He studied business at Southern Methodist University, received a bachelor’s degree in 1955, and served in the United States Air Force.

 Career

 Early career

 In 1958, O'Neil started his career as a stockbroker at Hayden, Stone & Company, and developed an investment strategy which made early use of computers.
 In 1960, he was accepted to Harvard Business School's first Program for Management Development (PMD).
 From his research, O'Neil developed the CAN SLIM strategy and became the top-performing broker in his firm.
 He bought a seat on the NYSE at age 30 and became the youngest at that time ever to do so.
 In 1963, he founded William O'Neil + Co.
 Inc., a company which developed the first computerized daily securities database and sold its research to institutional investors and tracks over 70,000 companies worldwide.

 Daily Graphs was launched by William O'Neil to produce Daily Graphs, a printed book of stock charts delivered weekly to subscribers in 1972.
 In 1998, O'Neil launched Daily Graphs Online as a comprehensive online equity research tool and an extension of the Daily Graphs business he launched in 1972.
 In 2010, Daily Graphs Inc. rebranded its service as MarketSmith.

 In 1973, he founded "O'Neil Data Systems, Inc.", to provide high-speed printing and database-publishing facilities.
 The company now operates as O'Neil Digital Solutions and has operations in Los Angeles, Dallas and Monroe, North Carolina.
 The firm provides data-driven publishing and marketing communications.

+He offered mutual funds twice in his career: O’Neil Fund in 1965, which saw significant outflows in the downturn at the end of the decade and the New USA fund in 1992, which he left after five years.

 Investor's Business Daily

 In 1984, O'Neil made research from his database available in print form with the launch of Investor's Daily, a national business newspaper aimed to compete with The Wall Street Journal.
 In 1991, the publication's name was changed from Investor's Daily to Investor's Business Daily.

 As of 2015, the newspaper had a circulation of 113,000 and its website attracted 2.9 million visitors a month.
 In 2016, the newspaper changed its printing schedule to weekly, but continued to publish news daily on its website.

-In 2021 News Corp. bought Investor’s for $275 million dollars.
+In 2021 News Corp. bought Investor’s for $275 million.